 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-The CAP Code states that medicines must have a licence from the MHRA before they are marketed.
-Marketing communications for medicines must conform with the licence and the product’s summary of product characteristics.
+Whilst most toothpastes are generally classed as cosmetic, if the ad makes claims that the toothpaste can treat sensitive teeth, or help with bleeding gums etc., the product may be classed as a medicine, or a medical device, depending on the mode of action.
+The CAP Code states that medicines must have a licence from the MHRA before they are marketed, and any marcoms for medicines must conform with the licence and the product’s summary of product characteristics.
+Similarly, any medical devices should be appropriately certified.

 Do you need a licence from the MHRA?